BDC Hamburger Icon

 • Floods

 If you have a single location, you already know the answer.
-But what about any additional areas that are critical to the success of your business?
-Think about where computer servers are located, where goods are stored – even areas where your employees commute from or work remotely.
+But what about any additional areas that are critical to your business’s success?
+Consider additional business locations, where computer servers are located, where goods are stored and even areas where your employees commute from or work remotely.
 This risk assessment table from the Federal Emergency Management Agency (FEMA) will help.

-If you have business insurance, make sure you’re covered for disasters that could hurt you.
-Your agent will be able to tell you what coverage you need.
+If you have various business insurance types, ensure you’re covered for disasters that could hurt you.
+Your agent can tell you what coverage you need.

-One thing you can do in the next 15 minutes to make your business more prepared is review one of the U.S. Small Business Administration (SBA) and Agility Recovery checklists below.
+One thing you can do in the next 15 minutes to make your business more prepared is review one of the United States Small Business Administration (SBA) and Agility Recovery checklists below.

 If you're ready to start your comprehensive plan, the FEMA Ready toolkits at the end of this article are the place to start.